 Discounting product prices can whip up a storm and pique the interest of new customers, but slashing prices is not always an effective way to get your business noticed.
 While there are benefits of dropping prices and running promotions, discounting can cause problems.

-If you’re thinking of trying to increase sales by decreasing the cost of services or products, here’s a useful guide to the potential pitfalls of cutting prices and some tips to help you employ more effective pricing strategies.
+If you’re thinking of trying to increase sales by decreasing the cost of services or products, here’s a useful guide to the potential pitfalls of cutting prices and some tips to help you employ more effective, alternative pricing strategies.

 When you’re searching for products in a store, or you’re shopping online, it’s very common to stumble across signs and banners that advertise flash sales and once in a lifetime saving opportunities.

 Offering discounts is a very popular ploy for businesses looking to expand their customer base and create a buzz around their brand.
 While there are potential advantages of offering savings, discounting can also represent a risky tactic.